 Ask For Help!

 I’m guilty of NOT asking for help.
 But sometimes you just need to.
 Guests always (or at least hopefully) ask if they can bring anything.
 Don’t be shy to specify!
 Need more alcohol for your party?
 Tell friends to bring over wine, not dessert.
 Not much of a baker?
 Ask friends to bring their favorite sweet treat over to share for an epic dessert spread.
-Everyone ALWAYS asks what to bring, so when they do, recommend something that will benefit your menu instead of work against it.
+Everyone ALWAYS asks what to bring, so when they do, recommend something that will benefit your menu instead of working against it.
 And yes, you can totally buy something storebought (these are a few of my favorites!)

-How To Set Up Thanksgiving Buffet Table
+How To Set Up A Thanksgiving Buffet Table

 Get your menu together and pull out all of the plates and dishes necessary.
 Add a post-it note to each dish so you know which is which.
 Don’t forget your dinner plates as well.
-If you’ll be placing them on the corner to grab to start the buffet, or adding them to your tablescape and inform guests to pull them for dinner.
+If you’ll be placing them on the corner to grab to start the buffet, or adding them to your tablescape and informing guests to pull them for dinner.

 Step Two – Decide On A Buffet Line Flow